 A student must have been enrolled for at least one semester prior to taking a leave, so you cannot take a leave of absence prior to having completed at least one full semester.
 But if you are finding it challenging, please reach out to your program director, academic advisor, or the dean of students for individual guidance.

-When is the Leave of Absence deadline for spring 2022?
+When is the Leave of Absence deadline?

 The departments will confirm your leave and send the signed petition back to you within one week after the petition deadline.
 You will then need to forward the completed petition to the registrar, Sean Conlon, firstname.lastname@example.org.
 If you are an international student, you will also need to provide Sean with the HIO leave form.